Not to become something new, but to hear what remains unfinished.

 • Seven days in Swedish Lapland during the midnight sun

-• Shared meals and daily rhythm shaped by land and light
+• Shared meals and daily rhythm shaped by land and never ending light skies

 • Handcraft, breath, and cultural encounters